 The specific parts of your chronic condition management covered by your policy will vary depending on your specific plan.

 In general, most plans will have some type of coverage for doctor visits, lab tests, prescriptions, preventive care, behavioral health services, rehabilitation services (including physical therapy) and hospital care related to your chronic condition.
 However, it’s important to check with your health plan to figure out what specific services are covered for you.
-Priority Health is expanding benefits for chronic conditions in 2021 plans beginning Jan.
-1, 2021 to help more members get the care they need.
+Priority Health is expanded benefits for chronic conditions in 2021 to help more members get the care they need.

 What is chronic care management?